 On my forehand, particularly, I couldn’t generate the same amount of topspin with the same technique, and my slices had less backspin.

-Nevertheless, this didn’t pose any real problems, and I enjoyed watching the ball pop off my racquet.
+Nevertheless, this didn’t pose any real problems, and I enjoyed watching the ball pop off my racket.
 I quite like the colour, and it was a gentler hue to the bright orange string I had previously reviewed.

 I imagine it would aesthetically go well with most frames, and the other choices of graphite and yellow provide a nice degree of variation.